Why did France give US the Statue of Liberty?

 Laboulaye and Bartholdi had a third motive for pushing the construction and gifting of the Statue of Liberty.

-In 1865 France was experiencing internal divisions between those committed to a constitutional monarchy and the idea of the divine right of kings and those who wanted democratic processes and progress.
+In 1865, France was experiencing internal divisions between those committed to a constitutional monarchy and the idea of the divine right of kings and those who wanted democratic processes and progress.

 Liberty was indelibly connected with the idea of revolution in some minds.
 Laboulaye and Bartholdi wanted to show that this needn’t be so.

 While Lady Liberty was often depicted holding a sword, in 19th-century art, Bartholdi opted for a more balanced and tranquil image.
-His Lady Liberty was to hold a torch and light the way for others to follow her.
+His Lady Liberty was to have a torch and light the way for others to follow her.

 The style hailed back to classical sculptures, and her face was designed to be serene and mildly androgynous.